Paulding County, Georgia: Geography

 According to the U.S. Census Bureau, the county has a total area of 314 sqmi, of which 312 sqmi is land and 2.1 sqmi (0.7%) is water.
 The Tallapoosa River originates in Paulding County.

-The county is mainly located in the Piedmont region of the state, with a few mountains located in the county that exceed elevations of 1,000 ft.
-These mountains are considered to be part of the southernmost extensions of the Appalachian Mountains.
+Paulding county is located in the Piedmont region of the Appalachian Mountains, with a few small hills and mountains located in the county that exceed elevations of 1,000 ft.
+The highest point in Paulding county is an unnamed peak located in Yorkville with an elevation of 1410 ft above sea level.
+The highest named peak in Paulding County is Vinson Mountain with an elevation of 1330 ft above sea level.

 The southeastern portion of Paulding County, from just north of Hiram to north of Villa Rica, is located in the Middle Chattahoochee River-Lake Harding sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).
 The very western portion of the county, centered on State Route 101, is located in the Upper Tallapoosa River sub-basin of the ACT River Basin (Coosa-Tallapoosa River Basin), with the majority of the central and northern portions of Paulding County located in the Etowah River sub-basin of the same ACT River Basin.